jbrains/CrystalfontzLcdDisplayDriver/README.md

 I no longer own this LCD, so I have no idea whether this code is still helpful.
 If you have a Crystalfontz device and this code helps you, then **please tell me which device you have**.
 Did you have to change the code?
 How?
 I might want to buy a new LCD and that information could be handy.
 Thanks.

+I also no longer use Mac OS as my primary operating system.
+I am not able to write instructions for how to use this code with any other operating system.
+I hope that my instructions below provide a helpful example so that you an get things running on your system.
+Good luck!

 # How do I use this?

 1. Plug in your LCD display.
 I have the (now discontinued) Crystalfontz CFA634-NFA-KU.